 A collaborative exhibit with the Alabama Museum of Natural History, the West Alabama Beekeepers Association, and the UA Bee Club.
 The exhibit focuses on the honey bee and features a live beehive that gives visitors an inside look at the honey bees’ honey production and social structure.
 Although just a small portion of the over 4,000 species of bee native to North America, the honey bee is a tiny insect with an immeasurable impact.

-The Freshwater Mussel Exhibit on the third floor explores Alabama’s Freshwater Biodiversity with a look into why they are important to our environment and mussel biology including learning how to age mussels .
-We also explore how mussels were used in fashion with a collaboration with The Fashion Archive at the University of Alabama, exploring how the fashion industry effected the mussel populations in Alabama.
-If this sparks your interest we will soon have an online exhibit where you can learn more about all aspects of the exhibit.
+The Freshwater Mussel Exhibit on the third floor explores Alabama’s Freshwater Biodiversity with a look into why they are important to our environment and mussel biology including learning how to age mussels.
+We also explore how mussels were used in fashion with a collaboration with The Fashion Archive at the University of Alabama, exploring how the fashion industry affected the mussel populations in Alabama.
+If this sparks your interest, we also have an online exhibit where you can learn more about all aspects of the exhibit.